Silicon Valley-backed groups sue Maryland to kill country’s first-ever online advertising tax

 The Maryland law targets technology companies that do more than $100 million in ad sales each year.
 Those companies, led by Amazon, Facebook and Google, have been among its foremost opponents, joining a wide array of local and national business groups as part of a coalition called Marylanders for Tax Fairness that has run advertisements and lobbied lawmakers in an attempt to thwart the new policy.

 (Media outlets including The Washington Post also had backed the coalition’s lobbying against the tax.
-Amazon CEO Jeff Bezos owns the Post.)
+Amazon CEO Jeff Bezos owns The Post.)

 The tech giants and their corporate allies argue that Maryland’s new policy would hurt local companies most, forcing them to pay higher prices to advertise their offerings at a time when they may be least able to afford the expense.
 The claims appeared to serve as a tacit admission that Amazon, Facebook and Google each intend to raise their ad rates to defray the cost of new taxes.
 But the trio of tech giants — which collectively amassed more than $210 billion in revenue over the final quarter of 2020 — declined to say in recent days exactly how they would implement Maryland’s policy even as they laid the groundwork for a lawsuit to overturn it.